 Instead, you feel like you have no control over her any longer.

 If you feel like you have a spoiled child, rest assured you’re not the only parent struggling with this kind of behavior.
-Many have realized that typical time outs and counting to three don’t have the effect they used to.
+Many have realized that time outs don’t work and counting to three doesn’t have the effect they used to.
 And you dread the idea of this getting worse over the years.

 9 signs of a spoiled child